Nancy Landon Kassebaum Scholarship

 The Kassebaum Scholarship is named in honor of Nancy Landon Kassebaum Baker, who served the state of Kansas in the U.S. Senate from 1978-1997.
 To honor her long and respected career in the public sector, the Kassebaum Scholarship seeks to recognize students who aspire to careers in public service.
 Up to five students receive this award annually.

-For the purpose of this award, we define careers in public service as professional work for nonprofit organizations and/or for government at any level.
+For the purpose of this award, we define careers in public service as professional work for nonprofit organizations and/or for the government at any level.
 This award seeks to attract outstanding students, regardless of major, whose academic and extracurricular achievements reflect the potential for and desire to make a difference through energetic leadership in the public service arena.

 Finalists will be selected by a committee of campus and community leaders and are required to participate in an on-campus interview.
 The interview and recognition event will include a luncheon and other special activities.
 Parents and family members are encouraged to attend.